3. Designation of IRB for Non-Exempt Human Subject Research

 - the external IRB approves the research.

-At its discretion, the University may require a dual review, in which case the research may not commence until the University and external IRBs approve the research.
+At its discretion, the University may require a dual review, in which case the research may not commence until the University and the external IRBs approve the research.

 External IRB of Record: Existing IAAs

 The University established IAAs with a few institutions with whom University/Affiliate investigators have formal agreements and where they commonly conduct research: